Positives

 Approximate Weight:

-Turn Initiation: The Jones Flagship loves long almost straight-lining narrow S-Turns but it is also pretty quick edge to edge for making quick adjustments in tight spots.
-It’s great slaloming through trees but It slows down a little if you try to make a hard right or left.
+The Jones Flagship loves long, almost straight-lining narrow S-Turns, but it is also a pretty quick edge to edge for making quick adjustments in tight spots.
+It’s great slaloming through trees, but it slows down a little if you try to make a hard right or left.

-Turning Experience/Carving: So there isn’t a ton of camber here but for what is there the Jones Flagship can carve pretty hard.
-Maybe our only critique of the new design would be more camber towards the tail so we could get a little more powerful carves that is on par with many of the directional camber rides out there with camber from the tail to the front binding.
-The camber here is still in between the inserts and while it still can carve pretty hard it’s not as powerful and springy as some of its peers when it comes to laying down hard turns.
+So there isn’t a ton of camber here, but for what is there, the Jones Flagship can carve pretty hard.
+Maybe our only critique of the new design would be more camber towards the tail so we could get a little more powerful carves that are on par with many of the directional camber rides out there with camber from the tail to the front binding.
+The camber here is still in between the inserts, and while it still can carve pretty hard, it’s not as powerful and springy as some of its peers when it comes to laying down hard turns.

-Speed: As we said above, the base has some serious glide to it so it keeps its speed in good snow better than almost any board we tried and outshined all our favorites.
-The Never Summer Westbound was pretty close though and if we sized up one size from the 157 we rode to the 160 it might be the same when it came to easy glide.
+As we said above, the base has some serious glide to it, so it keeps its speed in good snow better than almost any board we tried and outshined all our favorites.
+The Never Summer Westbound was pretty close, though, and if we sized up one size from the 157 we rode to the 160, it might be the same for easy glide.
 It also doesn’t seem to need to be waxed every day.
-You can let it go a day or two before that magic glide starts to wain.
-That and the damp, stiffer flex works really well with making the Jones Flagship one of the better rides out there for bombing.
+You can let it go a day or two before that magic glide starts to wane.
+That and the damp, stiffer flex work really well with making the Jones Flagship one of the better rides out there for bombing.
 It’s only outshined by the Carbon Flagship.

-Uneven Terrain: So the Carbon Flagship is damper and more bomb friendly at very high speeds but it is much more cranky in uneven terrain than the Jones Flagship and that is why 8 times out of 10 we recommend the Flagship to those that never know what conditions they will face when they head up to their mountain.
+So the Carbon Flagship is damper and more bomb friendly at very high speeds, but it is much more cranky in uneven terrain than the Jones Flagship, and that is why 8 times out of 10, we recommend the Flagship to those who never know what conditions they will face when they head up to their mountain.
 The uneven terrain performance has really changed over the years.
-When we first started riding this we wanted to put it away right when the conditions start to change mid to late morning before it would get cranky on you.
-Now it’s pretty much on par with most other freeride boards.
-It still runs stiff and aggressive but now it’s just a typical freeride board that can ride all day instead of a board you would like to put away.
+When we first started riding this, we wanted to put it away right when the conditions start to change mid to late in the morning before it gets cranky on you.
+Now, it’s pretty much on par with most other freeride boards.
+It still runs stiff and aggressive, but now it’s just a typical freeride board that can ride all day instead of a board you would like to put away.
 It can weave around or over bumps pretty well.

-So overall the changes to the Jones Flagship keep a lot of things that we loved about the older model but add more taper and better uneven snow performance.
+Overall, the changes to the Jones Flagship keep many of the things that we loved about the older model but add more taper and better uneven snow performance.

-The Jones Flagship is for someone that likes a stable fast board for powder, bombing and carving up morning groomers.
-That being said it can skid out a turn super easy if you get off your game which is pretty uncommon for this type of board.
+The Jones Flagship is for someone who likes a stable, fast board for powder, bombing, and carving up morning groomers.
+That being said, it can skid out a turn super easy if you get off your game, which is pretty uncommon for this type of board.
 Year over year it is often one of the more recommendable freeride boards. we ride.

 The 2017 Jones Flagship is now made at SWS instead of GST.
 The SWS Jones has a more forgiving ride in uneven snow and what they call Spoon Tech which is a lifted side to help it float/displace powder.
 Other than a few tweaks to the flex, the 2018 and 2019 Jones Flagships are very similar to the 2017.